-Bills are open invoices that must be paid by the customer, yet it has failed in one form or another.
+Bills are open invoices that typically are past due.
+They must be paid by the customer, but the customer has so far, failed to pay the invoice.
 When a payment fails, it will automatically be “retired” by the system.

 This means that you’ll have an existing bill for the invoice until a successful payment has occurred.
 Essentially, a retired payment will drop into bills automatically, even if there was only a system glitch that stopped the payment from finalizing.

 In addition, these types of open invoices will need extra attention from the merchant, as they’ve already shown signs that there might be issues with payment.

 If bills need extra attention, then failed payments need a whole department on the outlook for their status.
 A failed payment is one that “failed” and is now being retried.

 As it were, payments can fail for a multitude of reasons.
 These can range from insufficient funds in the customer’s account, or their card has been declined.
 The transition from bills into a failed payment happens when the payment hits its auto-retry limit.